Academic Policies and Procedures

 Restrictions and Exceptions

-· Certain courses are designated as meeting the criteria for more than one of the General Education categories.
+• Certain courses are designated as meeting the criteria for more than one of the General Education categories.
 When a course is so designated, students may use it to satisfy only one of the General Education course requirements.
-There is an exception to this rule: Composition (C), Oral Communication (O), Joint (J) and Foreign Language courses may satisfy either one or both of these requirements and also satisfy one other General Education requirement.
+There is an exception to this rule: Composition (C), Oral Communication (O) and Joint (J) courses may satisfy either one or both of these requirements and also satisfy one other General Education requirement.

 Summary of General Education Requirements